Try These Beginners Biblical Meditation Techniques For Christians And You’ll Feel Closer To God

 Many people ask about the difference between prayer and meditations.

 As a meditation teacher, I find that meditation is about listening.
-When Christians meditate, it’s about listening to God.
+Biblical meditation techniques for Christians are all about listening to God.
 So when we look at meditation vs prayer, the main difference is that in prayer we talk to God, and in meditation we listen.